 When parties do not comply with tribunals’ document production orders, (in the context of M&A arbitrations, one might think of documents that show that certain information (such as notes in negotiation protocols) has or has not been disclosed to the counterparty) the question arises which consequences such behaviour might have, in particular as tribunals lack the power to compel productionand judicial assistance is often cumbersome and time-consuming.
 A technique also supported by Article 9.5 and 9.6 of the IBA Rules is to draw an ‘adverse inference’ from the silence of a party, or failure to comply with an order of the tribunal for the production of documentary evidence.
 Therefore, to apply this principle, there must have been a document production order and the requested party must have failed to provide a ‘satisfactory explanation’ for not having produced the documents in question.

-Further to the principles enshrined in Article 9.5 and 9.6 IBA Rules, according to some authors,further requirements must be met for a drawing adverse inference: (1) the party seeking adverse inference must produce all available evidence corroborating the inference sought; (2) the requested evidence must be accessible to the requested party; (3) the inference sought must be reasonable, consistent with facts in the record and logically related to the likely nature of the evidence withheld; (4) the party seeking the adverse inference must produce prima facie evidence; and (5) the requested party must know, or have reason to know, of its obligation to produce evidence rebutting the adverse inference sought.
+Further to the principles enshrined in Article 9.5 and 9.6 of the IBA Rules, according to some authors,further requirements must be met for a drawing adverse inference: (1) the party seeking adverse inference must produce all available evidence corroborating the inference sought; (2) the requested evidence must be accessible to the requested party; (3) the inference sought must be reasonable, consistent with facts in the record and logically related to the likely nature of the evidence withheld; (4) the party seeking the adverse inference must produce prima facie evidence; and (5) the requested party must know, or have reason to know, of its obligation to produce evidence rebutting the adverse inference sought.
 Notably, other authors raise concerns that these criteria would limit the application of adverse inference too much.

 Another, often one of the most important, sources of evidence is the testimony of fact witnesses.
 In international arbitration, it has become standard practice that a party which intends to present a witness first submits a written witness statement, which is then followed by the examination of the witness at the subsequent oral hearing.